The Daily Gamecock

 “It makes it kind of difficult for me right now, but I was all planned to vote, but right now it’s kind of difficult,” Kellman said .

-Some students told The Daily Gamecock they think it is important to vote in the 2024 election because they wanted to have their voices heard, the policies were important and more.
+Some students told The Daily Gamecock they think it was important to vote in the 2024 election because they wanted to have their voices heard.

 “I’m voting because I care about my future and everyone around me and how our government is going to end up being for the next four years,” Montana Arp, a second-year advertising student, said.
 “It determines our rights and all the government regulations that are going to come for the next four years.”